 Belfast: Usually held around mid-October but nothing announced yet, updates here.

-Cardiff: The local anarchist network is concentrating on anti-arms activism over the next month and aren’t repeating last year’s February event, but we’ll keep an eye out in case something materialises later in 2018.
+Cardiff: The local anarchist network was concentrating on anti-arms activism and didn’t repeating last year’s February event, but we’ll keep an eye out in case something materialises later in 2018.